betterinfotech/pynvl_project/docs/demo.md

 if backup == primary:
     contact_if = primary
 else:
-    contact_if = backup if backup is not None else primary
+    if backup is not None:
+        contact_if = backup
+    else:
+        contact_if = primary

 # With pynvl
 contact = noneif(backup, primary) or primary # alice@example.com